Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 ### Atomic functions

 An atomic function is one that executes within one single message.
 The function either executes successfully or has no effect at all.
-If an atomic function fails, we know for sure **its own** state mutations have not been committed.
+If an atomic function fails, we know for sure its state mutations have not been committed.

-**If a shared function does not `await` in its body, then it is atomic.**
+**If a shared function does not `await` in its body, then it is executed atomically.**

 ```motoko
 {{#include _mo/async-calls4.mo:a}}